If you’ve ever planned an email marketing campaign, you might have wanted to pull your hair out at least once or twice.

 This is where you'll record the logistics of each email, like when it's being sent out and who's sending it.
 Here's what you will record in this section:

-Email Send Date: When does this email need to land in your prospects' inboxes?
-In the template, Column A contains the week of the month (Week 1 - Week 4), and each week contains 3 rows to help you plan 3 email sends per week.
-If your company sends more than 3 emails per week, you can insert additional rows as needed.
+1. Email Send Date: When does this email need to land in your prospects' inboxes?
+In the template, Column A contains the date of your email send.

-Email Draft Link: Copy and paste the link to your email draft here from your email software for you to keep track of or your team to review.
+6. Email Draft Link: Copy and paste the link to your email draft here from your email software for you to keep track of or your team to review.
+Once the email is live, you can replace the draft link with a link to the live email

 A/B Testing Planning & Results